JANUARY 26, 2025

 #6 Lending-As-A-Service (LaaS) & Embedded Finance

 LaaS and Embedded Finance represent a modern approach to lending, seamlessly integrating financial services into non-financial platforms.
-Such trends in investment banking allow customers to access credit products directly through third-party services, making the process more convenient and accessible.
+Such trends and technology in banking allow customers to access credit products directly through third-party services, making the process more convenient and accessible.

 Key directions of the trend: